speedment/speedment-doc/pages/datastore.md

 The collection is done in a few steps.
 The `groupingBy` method is statically imported from the `EntityCollectors`-class.
 It takes three arguments.

 **Grouping Function**
 The first argument is the grouping method that will be used to categorize the incomming entities.
 Here we use the `entityFunction` method statically imported from the `EntityFunction`-class.
-This allows us to specify two different lambdas; one that operates on an already deserialized entity and one that operats directly on an in-memory reference.
+This allows us to specify two different lambdas; one that operates on an already deserialized entity and one that operates directly on an in-memory reference.
 In the best case scenario, we can perform the categorization without deserializing more than one field.

 **Inner Collector**
 For the second argument of `groupingBy` is used to describe how entities within one category are to be reduced.
 The method is imported statically from `EntityCollectors`. `mergeBuilder` takes the class of the incomming objects as well as a `Supplier` for the resulting type.
 In this case, we want to collect the inner stream into a `LinkedHashMap` so that it can be turned into JSON. `mergeBuilder` works as a Builder Pattern, allowing every field of the entity to be collected individually.
 The builder is terminated by calling `.build()`.